 Once all the old solder is cleaned off the solder pads, I brush a light coat of liquid flux in the pad.
 Again, this makes things go faster.

-The new MOSFETS are very sensitive to static discharge, so I always use a static drain wrist band when handling.
-I place both MOSFETs on to the circuit board.
+The new MOSFETS are very sensitive to static discharge, so I always use a static drain wristband when handling them.
+I place both MOSFETs onto the circuit board.
 I then solder them on using as little heat as possible from the soldering iron.
 Again, the MOSFETs are sensitive to heat and one can easily be destroyed if it gets too hot.

 This is the module with the new MOSFETs soldered in.
 I use defluxing compound to remove all the extra flux.
 Once it cools off, I test the new module with a DVM:

 If the MOSFETS are good, they will have an internal resistance of around 3.3 MΩ.
 If the module is bad the MOSFETS will read only a few ohms if shorted: